ChenLi2049/DrSlidelove/README.md

 ## Introduction

-This is a MarkDown-based Slide that I use.
+This is a Markdown-based Slide that I use.
 It's offline and has minimum functions.

 ## Install